Coronavirus: 396 more cases as public is urged to help protect ‘older and vulnerable’

 Of the latest cases, 241 are in Dublin, which entered Level 3 controls on Saturday under the Government’s five-stage scheme for Covid-19 regulations.

-“High levels of virus in the community increase the risk for older and other vulnerable people,” he tweeted.
+“High levels of virus in the community increase the risk for older and other vulnerable people,” he tweeted on Sunday.

 “The recent rise in cases in Ireland started in younger age groups with very mild disease, but now we are seeing rising cases in older people, hospitalisations and deaths.
 We had 4 deaths with Covid-19 in all of August, and 18 so far in September.”